9 Expert Tips for Stunning Balloon Flower Care + Growth!

 If you avoid deadheading, you will see that some of the seeds naturally germinate from the ground.
 They will mature by the next year and will produce gorgeous flowers as seen in the pictures of balloon flowers.

-#5 Do Balloon Flower Spread?
+#5 Do Balloon Flowers Spread?

-The balloon flowers grow up to a height if 2 to 3 feet.
+The balloon flowers grow up to a height of 2 to 3 feet.
 They do not spread rapidly over the years.
 In fact, it is difficult to transplant them as well because of their deep fleshy roots.

 #6 How To Care a Balloon Plant